-Diwali is all about decorating our spaces with diyas (tea lights), rangolis, garlands, gorging on traditional mithais (sweets), and enjoying our time with the ones we love the most.
+Diwali is the occasion to spread the lights of happiness.
+We decorate our house with rangolis, garlands, and gorge on traditional mithais (sweets), thereby enjoying our time with the ones we love the most.

 Let’s encourage our little art misses and masters to create their version of beautiful rangolis, of course with a little help from their folks.

 Flowers are considered to be auspicious.
 No matter what occasion it is but they add colors, fragrance, and beauty.

 Making a floral rangoli can turn into a fun activity by going flower hunting in the garden with your kids, or buy a bag-full of petals (rose, marigold, chrysanthemums, jasmine...) from the nearby florist that could be turned into a beautiful rangoli.
 You can even beautify these flower rangolis with diyas and rangoli colors.
 It’s one of the best types of rangoli designs and is very easy and simple to recreate.

 2. Acrylic Paint Rangoli

 Create traditional or modern pattern on the floor with acrylic paints.
 Children are sure going to love painting their very own floor canvas.